vpcarlos/vpcarlos/README.md

 [![GitHub Streak](https://streak-stats.demolab.com/?user=DenverCoder1&theme=dark)](https://git.io/streak-stats)

-- 👋 Hi, I’m @vpcarlos
+- 👋 Hi, I’m @vpcarlos.
+- 🇵🇪 From Perú.
-- 👀 I’m interested in software deveplopment and learning every day
+- 👀 I’m interested in software deveplopment and learning every day.
-- 🌱 I’m currently learning about hexagonal architecture
+- 🌱 I’m currently learning about hexagonal architecture, clean code and design patterns.

 ### You can't guess the future but, you can build it.